 In this article “verbal speech” means words that come out of someone’s mouth.
 “Speaking people’s language” refers to the way language is learnt, acquired and used by most who develop verbal speech.
 “Non-speaking” means someone who has not developed, and does not have typical ability to acquire verbal speech ability.
 “Language” means how someone understands and uses words to communicate and express themselves.

 What Does Non-speaking mean?

-In this article non-speaking refers to a person, over the age of six, who has not developed verbal speech ability.
+In this article non-speaking refers to a person who has not developed verbal speech ability.
 That is they do not communicate with words expressed verbally.